 Still struggling to think of a good Valentine's Day gift?
-Sure, you could buy chocolates and flowers, but those usually end up devoured and droopy by Presidents Day.
+Sure, you could buy chocolates and sustainable flowers, but those usually end up devoured and droopy by Presidents Day.
 If you want to give something that'll last a little longer — but without breaking the bank for overpriced jewelry or wasteful knickknacks — the Bronx Zoo has an idea for you.

 Cockroaches.
 Hissing cockroaches, specifically.

 It's also more than just a gag gift.
-The Bronx Zoo is one of five New York parks owned by the Wildlife Conservation Society, and the $10 naming fee is basically a donation to WCS projects around the world.
+The Bronx Zoo is one of five New York parks owned by the Wildlife Conservation Society, and the $15 naming fee is basically a donation to WCS projects around the world.
 While hissing cockroaches are plentiful in the wild, many of their fellow Madagascar natives are critically endangered, from bamboo lemurs and golden mantella frogs to spider tortoises and silky sifakas.

-As the Bronx Zoo explains: "Your donation helps WCS conserve species big and small, beautiful and damned.
-With your support, we'll continue to do our work saving wildlife in the forests of Madagascar and throughout the world's most majestic wild places."
+"Your donation helps WCS conserve species big and small, beautiful and damned," the zoo explains.
+"With your support, we'll continue to do our work saving wildlife in the forests of Madagascar and throughout the world's most majestic wild places."

-The roaches can hiss at up to 90 decibels, roughly equivalent to a lawnmower.
+- The roaches can hiss at up to 90 decibels, roughly equivalent to a lawnmower.

-They hiss by forcing air through abdominal air holes called "spiracles."
+- They hiss by forcing air through abdominal air holes called "spiracles."

-The hiss helps them scare off potential predators, but it's also used in mating.
+- The hiss helps them scare off potential predators, but it's also used in mating.

-Unlike many other roach species, hissing cockroaches can't fly.
+- Unlike many other roach species, hissing cockroaches can't fly.

-In the wild, they mainly eat leaf litter and fallen fruit on the forest floor.
+- In the wild, they mainly eat leaf litter and fallen fruit on the forest floor.

-A female's eggs hatch inside her body; she then births 30 to 60 live nymphs.
+- A female's eggs hatch inside her body; she then births 30 to 60 live nymphs.

-The nymphs mature after seven months, and can live for two to five years.
+- The nymphs mature after seven months, and can live for two to five years.

 - Like most roach species, they rarely enter homes and aren't considered pests.